Teacher Training Code

-If you have specific questions about the degree, contact Vicky Macleroy
+If you have specific questions about the degree, contact Vicky Macleroy.

 Learning & teaching

-A range of teaching methods are employed across the PGCE programmes, including:
+A range of teaching methods is employed across all our PGCE programmes, including:

 - Taught subject sessions

 - Practical workshops

-• Individual tutorials
+- Group and Individual tutorials

 - Individual and group presentations